What is a Creative Resume and When You Need One

 Pros of a Nontraditional Resume

 Online resumes also allow those in web design and information technology to display their skills.
 Social resumes are useful for anyone looking for a job in social media.
-Thus, nontraditional resumes can help display a person's skills and qualifications.
+Nontraditional resumes can help highlight these skills and qualifications in a way that a standard resume can’t, showing what the applicant can do, instead of just asserting that they can do it.

 Cons of a Nontraditional Resume

 While nontraditional resumes are becoming increasingly popular across a variety of industries, that does not mean you should immediately begin to draft one.
-Firstly, many companies still prefer a traditional, typed resume.
+For one thing, many companies still prefer a traditional, typed resume.

 A number of larger companies use an applicant tracking system (ATS) to automatically screen resumes; these systems search for keywords that indicate whether or not a candidate has the desired skills and/or experience for the position.
 Because ATS requires text-based resumes, some companies using ATS will simply toss aside nontraditional resumes.